PritiSheoran/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 In this exercise, you will complete the following tasks:

 - Task 1: Getting Started with Azure Active Directory for Linux
-- Task 2: Azure auto manage
+- Task 2: Azure Automanage

 ### Task 1: Getting Started with Azure Active Directory for Linux

 In this task, you will be enabling the AAD authentication using a VM extension and enabling Managed identity.

-1. In the Azure portal `https://portal.azure.com`, Navigate to your newly migrated **redhat** VM and select it.
+1. In the Azure portal `https://portal.azure.com`, Navigate to your newly migrated **Red Hat** VM and select it.

     ![](Images/upd-redhatrg.png)